 When the time comes to put the board back into position, fixings should be placed so they go through to the joists, avoiding any pipes or wires.

-- If you’re using screws, pre-drill pilot holes using a 2mm drill bit and then countersink the holes for a flush finish.
+If you’re using screws, pre-drill pilot holes (ideally with a 2mm drill bit) and then countersink the holes for a flush finish.